 History of the Estate Tax

 Some form of a federal "death tax" has been in existence since 1916.
-For an overview of the estate tax exemptions and rates that have been in effect since 1916 and what is scheduled to happen in 2013, refer to the following charts:
+For an overview of the estate tax exemptions and rates that have been in effect since 1916, refer to the following charts:

 In 2001 the Bush administration enacted the Economic Growth and Tax Relief Reconciliation Act (EGTRRA for short), which led to a $2.5 million increase in the federal estate tax exemption, a 10% decrease in the estate tax rate, and then complete repeal of the federal estate tax effective January 1, 2010.

 With that said, in December 2010 the Obama administration passed the Tax Relief Unemployment Insurance Reauthorization and Job Creation Act (TRUIRJCA for short).
 This law reinstated the federal estate tax retroactively back to January 1, 2010, with a $5 million exemption and 35% tax rate.
-In 2012 the exemption has been indexed for inflation, resulting in the current $5.12 million exemption.
-But on January 1, 2013, the federal estate tax laws are scheduled to revert back the laws that were in effect in 2001/2002, which means that the estate tax exemption will be reduced back to $1 million and the tax rate will be increased to 55%.
+In 2012 the exemption was indexed for inflation, resulting in a $5.12 million exemption which has increased to $5.34 million in 2014.

 Pros and Cons of Estate Tax Repeal